Deadlymind/file-folder-automation/README.md

 # Working with Computer Files and Folders

 This repository contains a collection of scripts focused on working with computer files and folders using Python.
-Each section includes practical examples, resources, and step-by-step guides to help you master the techniques of file and folder manipulation.

 ## Contents